Bean-Pringles/myfirstrepositoryMogusKid/README.md

 This is just a fun little project for me to do when I have some free time, and also to explore other programming languages.

+Also, for the Rachet language, it uses an extension in VSCode :D.